Back To Top

 How to choose the best fake tan for pale skin

-If you want to learn how to fake tan like a pro, particularly when you’re working with very pale skin, follow these expert tips to master the art of believable bronzing.
+If you want to learn how to fake tan like a pro, particularly when you’re working with very pale skin, follow these expert tips – courtesy of some of the industry's biggest fake tan experts – to help you master the art of believable bronzing.

-• Think about the formula type: "For paler skin tones, I recommend using a light, hydrating formula which you can build up over time," advises Jules Von Hep, professional tanner and the founder of Isle of Paradise.
+• Consider formula type: "For paler skin tones, I recommend using a light, hydrating formula which you can build up over time," advises Jules Von Hep, professional tanner and the founder of Isle of Paradise.
 "Tanning waters and oil mists are the most hydrating tan possible.
 The trick is to apply liberally; your skin should be drenched after application, then blended with a mitt swept gently over the skin."
-This will also prevent the patchiness that may leave you asking, is fake tan bad for your skin?
+This will also prevent the patchiness that can leave one asking, is fake tan bad for your skin?

-• Know your undertone: This can also inform your choice of fake tan.
-"The undertone of your skin is what you would see as your natural skin tone when you haven’t been in the sun for around six months," explains Bolder.
-"Paler skin types can often have a cool blue and sometimes a hint of red undertone.
+• Find your undertone: This can also inform your choice of fake tan.
+"The undertone of your skin is what you would see as your natural skin tone when you haven’t been in the sun for around six months," says Bolder.
+"Paler skin can often have a cool blue and sometimes a hint of red undertone.
 Olive skin tones may see more of a yellow or grey undertone that will take lightly to the sun.
-Darker skin tones can be a mix of blue, red, and yellow undertones."
-This goes for picking the best bronzer for fair skin and foundation, too.
+Darker skin tones can be a mix of blue, red and yellow undertones."
+This guidance also applies to choosing the best bronzer for fair skin and foundation, too.

 How to apply fake tan: Tips for beginners

-Once you've found a formula that both suits your pale skin and works with your lifestyle (in terms of ease of application and any maintenance), it's time to get going with the application.
-Follow the following golden rules from our experts and tanning pale skin will be a breeze.
+Once you've found a formula that suits both your pale skin and your lifestyle (in terms of the ease of application and any maintenance), it's time to get going with application.
+Follow these golden rules from our experts and tanning pale skin will be a breeze.

-• Protect lighter hair: Lighter hair colours, like blonde, can easily be stained by fake tan, so it's important to protect these areas.
+• Protect lighter hair: Light hair colours – greys, blondes, reds and light brunettes – are easily stained by fake tan, so it's important to protect them.
 "Keep your hair away from your face with a decent-sized towelling headband," says Harknett.
 "Protect your eyebrows, too, with a hint of Vaseline or barrier cream."

-• Start slowly: On this kind of complexion, it’s a good idea to start with a gradual, or controllable express tan, first to avoid going overboard.
+• Start slowly: It’s a good idea to start with a gradual, or controllable express tan, to avoid going overboard.
 “Tanning is about logic,” says Von Hep.
 “The more tan you add to the skin, the deeper the end result will be.
 If you’re a first-time tanner, apply just one light layer to the skin and get used to the colour change you see after the tan has developed.
 If you want to go deeper next time, just add more during application."

-• Always use a clean mitt: A must!
-Not only is a clean mitt more hygienic, but you won't be sweeping any residual tan formula across your skin along with your fresh product.
-And said sweeping motions are key: keep on smoothing away to ensure an even, streak-free finish.
+• Clean mitt: This is a must.
+Not only is a clean mitt more hygienic, you also won't sweep any residual tan across your skin with fresh product.
+Said sweeping motions are key: keep on smoothing away to ensure an even, streak-free finish.

-• Don't use a new fake tan before a special day: When self tanning ahead of a big event or special occasion, always use a tried-and-true formula.
-"Once you have found a product that you really like, and that suits both your skin type and your skin tone, then you can tan with more confidence," says Harknett.
+• Don't try new fake tan before a big day: When self tanning ahead of a special occasion or big event, don't go in blind: always use something you've tried before.
+"Once you have found a product that you really like, that suits both your skin type and your skin tone, then you can tan with more confidence," says Harknett.

 Your best fake tan for pale skin FAQs, answered by the experts